WebOrigami/docs/src/content/framework/intro5.md

 }
 ```

+The question to consider is: on the line that defines `newTotal`, what variables are in scope?
+That is, what can you write to the right of the `=` equals sign?

-The definition of `newTotal`can "see" the following variables in scope, each defined by a different level of the programming langauge's hierarchical block structure:
+The answer in JavaScript and many other programming languages is that the definition of `newTotal` can "see" the following variables in scope, each defined by a different level of the programming language's hierarchical block structure:

 1. Variables defined inside the same `for` block: `squared`
 1. Variables defined by the `for` loop itself: `i`